GDPR Privacy Notice

-We may also collect your personal data such as your name, residential address, and other contact or authentication information from third party sources e.g. from the third party marketing agents, from the organisation you represent, authorities, or other legal entities and individuals and publically accessible sources e.g. to establish and verify your identify to carry out AML, CTF and KYC checks or to find out your contact details if we are unable to contact you
+We may also collect your personal data such as your name, residential address, and other contact or authentication information from third party sources e.g. from the third party marketing agents, from the organisation you represent, authorities, or other legal entities and individuals and publicly accessible sources e.g. to establish and verify your identify to carry out AML, CTF and KYC checks or to find out your contact details if we are unable to contact you.

 How will we use your personal data?

 This section of the Privacy Notice explains for what purposes we use your personal data and on what legal basis we rely, to ensure that we process your personal data lawfully.
 Our legal bases for collecting and using your personal data will include: